NieneB/InternshipReport/index.md

 Because this resulted into a lot of overlapping areas, instead, the field-names were all linked to the Kadaster dataset from 1830.
 So a single layer of polygons with multiple names is the result.
 This was done by spatially joining the datasets, or joining by the Kadaster ID’s which most of the datasets contained.
 The ID contained; municipality, sheet map number, parcel number.

 Eventually, the field-names that had no category assigned had to be classified as well.
-The cadastre field-names and .. were not included in the previous reseach by the RCE, but were added here, to have more coverage and amount of field-names.
+The cadastre field-names and .. were not included in the previous research by the RCE, but were added here, to have more coverage and amount of field-names.

-The classification was done in R. See appendix for the script. $$   A field-name can consist out of multiple words with a different meaning and multiple categories and lemmings can be assigned to one field name.
+The classification was done in R. See appendix for the script <a class="xref" href="r-script-detecting-categories"></a> A field-name can consist out of multiple words with a different meaning and multiple categories and lemmings can be assigned to one field name.
 The classification provided by the RCE was used.
 This contained per category, different codes and alternative words that signifies the same.

 The script  runs through all the field-names and all the possible categories, to match which category was applicable.